Get set: The best gym and athleisure brands for women

 The UK’s answer to Lululemon, Sweaty Betty was founded in Notting Hill in 1998 by husband and wife team Simon and Tamara Hill-Norton with the goal of changing the way women think about exercise.
 Each of its collections is inspired by the couple’s travels, often resulting in brightly patterned pieces, and tested extensively to make sure they keep up with whatever your workout routine throws at them.

-Now with 62 stores internationally, the Sweaty Betty brand is about more than just exercise gear.
+Now with more than 150 stores and concessions internationally, the Sweaty Betty brand is about more than just exercise gear.
 The company offers a full complement of workout videos, recipes and tips on healthy living via its website and also encourages girls and young women to become empowered through physical activity via the Sweaty Betty Foundation.

 Read more: London's best high-end gyms and health clubs